PaperID1776/NAVIndoor/README.md

 ## Real world deployment

-We showed in our submission that the model's outputs correlates well with real world characteristics for static images with small FOV.
-A video was captured with a smarthphone to exhibit potential navigational features that could be extracted in real time using NavImpaired using `Demo_03` notebook.
+We demonstrated in our submission that the model's outputs correlate well with real-world characteristics for static images with a small field of view (FOV).
+A video was captured with a smartphone to showcase potential navigational features that could be extracted in real-time using NavImpaired through the 'Demo_03' notebook.

-The generated figures exhibit a dynamic plot of $V_{\theta}$ over time on the left, providing insights into the temporal evolution of the environment.
-The resized video is on the center.
+The generated figures include a dynamic plot of $V_{\theta}$ over time on the left, providing insights into the temporal evolution of the environment.
+In the center, the resized video is displayed.

-To the right, the final image displays the input semantic segmentation maps used by NavImpaired.
-T top arrow length is proportional to $V_{\theta}(s)$,  with its color indicating a simple thresholding mechanism applied to simulate a potential signal for sensory substitution systems.
+On the right, the final image shows the input semantic segmentation maps used by NavImpaired.
+The length of the top arrow is proportional to $V_{\theta}(s)$, with its color indicating a simple thresholding mechanism applied to simulate a potential signal for sensory substitution systems.

-Moreover, the bottom arrows' lengths represent the softmax values on $A_{\theta}(s,a)$ for forward, backward, rotate left, and rotate right actions.
-The colored arrow, depicted in dark green, signifies the optimal action policy determined by the model..
-We observe correlation between  $A_{\theta}(s,forward)$, $V_{\theta}(s)$ and the path clearance in front of the cameraman.
+Furthermore, the lengths of the bottom arrows represent the softmax values on $A_{\theta}(s,a)$ for the forward, backward, rotate left, and rotate right actions.
+The colored arrow, depicted in dark green, signifies the optimal action policy determined by the model.
+We observe a correlation between $A_{\theta}(s,forward)$, $V_{\theta}(s)$, and the path clearance in front of the cameraman.

 <div align="center">
   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/video_processing/output_sample.gif" alt="Real world deployment">